DiegoLibonati/FileManager-NextJS/README.md

 - **Endpoint Name**: Create Folder
 - **Endpoint Route**: /api/v1/filemanager
 - **Endpoint Method**: POST
-- **Endpoint Fn**: Endpoint which is used to create a specific folder by passing the path to where the folder should be created as a parameter.
+- **Endpoint Fn**: Endpoint which is used to create a specific folder by passing the path to where the folder should be created in body.

 -----